-The boundaries of the zoning districts set out herein are delineated upon the zoning district map of the City of Weston, said map being a part of this chapter fully as if the same were set forth herein in detail.

-Three original, official and identical copies of the zoning district map are hereby adopted bearing the signature of the mayor and attestation of the city secretary and shall be filed and maintained as follows:

-- (1) One copy shall be filed with the city secretary and retained as the original record and shall not be changed in any manner. - (2) One copy shall be filed with the chief building official and shall be maintained up-to-date by posting thereon all changes and subsequent amendments for observation in issuing building permits, certificates of occupancy and compliance and for enforcing this zoning chapter. - (3) One copy shall be filed with the Planning and Zoning Commission for reference purposes and shall be maintained up-to-date by posting thereon all changes and subsequent amendments. - (4) It shall be the duty of the city secretary to keep the official zoning district map current and the copies thereof, herein provided for, by entering on such maps any changes which the City Council may from time to time order by amendments to this zoning chapter and map. - (5) The city secretary, upon the adoption of the ordinance from which this chapter derives, shall affix a certificate identifying the map in his office as the official zoning map of the city.
-He shall likewise officially identify the copies directed to be kept by the Planning and Zoning Commission and in the office of the chief building official.
-All amendments of the map shall be made immediately after their enactment and the date of the change shall be noted on the certificate. - (6) Reproductions for information purposes may, from time to time, be made of the official zoning district maps.
+- A. The boundaries of the zoning districts set out herein are delineated upon the zoning district map of the City of Weston, said map being a part of this Ordinance fully as if the same were set forth herein in detail. - B. Three original, official and identical copies of the zoning district map are hereby adopted bearing the signature of the mayor and attestation of the City Secretary and shall be filed and maintained as follows: - 1.
+One copy shall be filed with the City Secretary and retained as the original record and shall not be changed in any manner. - 2.
+One copy shall be filed with the City Building Official and shall be maintained up-to-date by posting thereon all changes and subsequent amendments for observation in issuing building permits, certificates of occupancy and compliance and for enforcing this Zoning Ordinance. - 3.
+One copy shall be filed with the Planning and Zoning Commission for reference purposes and shall be maintained up-to-date by posting thereon all changes and subsequent amendments. - 4.
+It shall be the duty of the City Secretary to keep the official zoning district map current and the copies thereof, herein provided for, by entering on such maps any changes which the City Council may from time to time order by amendments to this Zoning Ordinance and map. - 5.
+The City Secretary, upon the adoption of the ordinance from which this chapter derives, shall affix a certificate identifying the map in his office as the official zoning map of the City.
+He shall likewise officially identify the copies directed to be kept by the Planning and Zoning Commission and in the office of the City

+- Building Official.
+All amendments of the map shall be made immediately after their enactment and the date of the change shall be noted on the certificate. - 6.
+Reproductions for information purposes may, from time to time, be made of the official zoning district maps.